What to Look For When Renting an Office Space

 Apart from having the best location, your office space must also be something you can afford.

 First, you need to think about how much you’re willing to spend on lease.
-Commercial properties in a prime location can be really pricey.
+Prices for commercial property in a prime location can be astronomical.
 Set a price ceiling so you won’t waste time visiting locations that are way out of your budget.

 Space Wide Enough for Your Team